|Trail Features:||Waterfalls, Old Growth Forest|

 At 3.7 miles the Laurel Falls Trail dead ends into the Cove Mountain Trail.
-Hikers should go left here for another tenth-of-a-mile to reach the old fire tower and the summit of Cove Mountain.
-The 60-foot tower, built in 1935 and one of only four towers remaining in the Park, is no longer used for monitoring forest fire threats.
+Hikers should turn left here and walk for another tenth-of-a-mile to reach the old fire tower and the summit of Cove Mountain.
+The 60-foot tower, built in 1935 and one of only four towers remaining in Great Smoky Mountains National Park, is no longer used for monitoring forest fire threats.
 Instead, the National Park Service has transformed it into an air quality monitoring station.
 Hikers, unfortunately, aren't allowed access to the tower.

 Although there isn't much of a view at the summit, the trail is still a very pleasant hike.